interfect/odrive-copy/README.md

 chmod +x odcopy.sh
 ```

-1. [Open an odrive account](https://www.odrive.com/login/start?redirectUrl=/login/websuccess) for free.
-None of the premium features are required.
+1. [Open an odrive account](https://www.odrive.com/login/start?redirectUrl=/login/websuccess) for free. **Turns out that "unsync" is a premium feature, so if you don't have a free trial you will have to somehow make that work.**

 2. Connect your cloud accounts: Amazon Cloud Drive and Google Drive.
 The names ytou assign to the accounts will be their paths in the folder used by odrive later.